 Have your guests go around and collect signatures from the people who possess each trait.
 The first person with a full grid of signatures wins.
 Plus, you'll get conversations flowing and new friendships forming before anyone even gets to their second drink.

-Best game for a pool party: Capture the bottle
+Best outdoor game for a pool party: Capture the bottle

 Best party game for all ages: Giant Jenga